-CBD might also be effective in fighting acne as it helps reduce the production of sebum in the skin.
+As per studies, CBD might also be effective in fighting acne as it helps reduce the production of sebum in the skin.
 Additionally, studies indicate that cannabidiol may be effective in treating eczema and psoriasis as well.

 How to choose the right product?